visvar/visvar.github.io/README.md

 `npm run mon` starts the compiler in watch mode.

 It will re-build the whole page any time a .js or .html file changes.

+You will still need to reload the page (e.g. press F5) in the browser!